ethyca/fides/docs/fidesops/docs/guides/query_execution.md

 ## Notes about Dataset traversals

-- You can define multiple links between collections, which will generate OR queries like `SELECT a,b,c from TABLE_1 where name in  (values from TABLE\_2)  OR email in (values from TABLE\_3)`.
+* You can define multiple links between collections, which will generate OR queries like `SELECT a,b,c from TABLE_1 where name in  (values from TABLE\_2)  OR email in (values from TABLE\_3)`.

-- If some collections in your dataset are not theoretically reachable from the relations you've specified, Fidesops will _not_ run queries, but treats this as a configuration error.
-It is not an error if there are relations specified but there's just no data found to continue querying.
-In this case Fidesops will just return empty sets of data for collections where nothing was found.
+* It's an error to specify a collection in your Dataset can't be reached through the relations you've specified.

-- Fidesops first uses your datasets and your input data to "solve" the graph of your collections and how it is traversed.
-If your dataset has multiple identity values, you can create a situation where the query behavior depends on the values you input.
-In the example above,staring the graph traversal with `{"email":"value1", "username":"value2"}`  works fine, but starting with  `{"email":"value1"}` fails, since `mongo_1.users` is no longer reachable.
+* Fidesops  uses your Datasets and your input data to "solve" the graph of your collections and how it is traversed.
+If your Dataset has multiple identity values, you can create a situation where the query behavior depends on the values you provide.
+In the example above, starting the graph traversal with `{"email": "value1", "username":" value2"}` is valid, but starting with  `{"email": "value1"}` fails because `mongo_1.users` is no longer reachable.

-- There is no restriction on links between datasets.
-As in the example above, it's perfectly fine to query across datasets.
+* As shown in the example, you can create queries between Datasets.